robertschmidt54/AdvancedUnixTutorial/README.md

 9
 10
 ```
-We just printed the numbers 1 to 10 with out needing 10 seperate echo statements!
+We just printed the numbers 1 to 10 without needing 10 separate echo statements!
 So what's going on here?

-Let's breakdown the first line: ```for x in 1 2 3 4 5 6...``` The word for is a key word in Unix that means I am starting a for loop. i is a variable (it could be anything I just chose but you can give it any name you want like variable or bob), and the stuff after the word "in" are the values I want i to take on.
-The next line is the word ```do``` this is another keyword in unix.
+Let's break down the first line: ```for x in 1 2 3 4 5 6...``` The word for is a key word in Unix that means I am starting a 'for' loop.

+i is a variable (it could be anything I just chose 'i' but you can give it any name you want like 'variable' or 'bob'), and the stuff after the word "in" are the values I want i to take on.

+The next line is the word ```do``` this is another key word in Unix.
 It means that for every value of i do the following.

 The next line is my code that I want done.

 And finally we end with the word ```done``` to let the computer know we are finished.

 When we start the loop ```i``` first takes on the value 1 since it is the first in the list.
 We then move to the instruction which is to print whatever the value of ```i``` is.

 When that is done, we find there is no other instruction.
 We have just completed one itteration of the loop.

 We then go back to our list, and see if we have reached the end.
 We have not, so ```i``` will now be assigned the value 2 (the next value in the list).
-We then repeate  the loop until ```i``` can no longer take on anymore values.
+We then repeat the loop until ```i``` can no longer take on anymore values.
 Once we reach that point we are done, and exit the loop.

 ### for loop practice
 1) Write a for-loop that prints (using the variables from exercise 1, you can rewrite them in this file)